Yugoslav colonization of Kosovo: Rationale

-History
+Before WWII

 First phase: Balkan Wars and First World War (Montenegro and Serbia)

 Kosovo was part of the Ottoman Empire and following the Balkan Wars (1912–1913), the western area was included in Montenegro and the rest within Serbia.
 Beginning from 1912, Montenegro initiated its attempts at colonisation and enacted a law on the process during 1914 that aimed at expropriating 55,000 hectares of Albanian land and transferring it to 5,000 Montenegrin settlers.
 Some Serb colonisation of Kosovo took place during the Balkan Wars.
 Serbia undertook measures for colonisation by enacting a decree aimed at colonists within "newly liberated areas" that offered 9 hectares of land to families.